-Prerequisites: MATH 118 or higher or MATH 161 placement; CHEM 110 or CHEM 121; BIOL 123 or BIOL 241
+Prerequisites: FNMT 118 or MATH 118 or higher with a "C" or better, or MATH 161 placement; CHEM 110 or CHEM 121; BIOL 123 or BIOL 241 with a "C" or better.

 BIOL 256 Fermentation, Bioprocessing and Biomanufacturing

 This course is primarily project-based.
 Working in teams, students use fermentation and bioprocessing technologies to produce recombinant proteins in a biomanufacturing industry setting.
 They are expected to follow standard operating procedures (SOPs), utilize aseptic technique, properly document their activities and apply current good manufacturing practice (cGMP).
 They need to work effectively in their teams and demonstrate good time management.
 Students draw upon essential knowledge and skills developed in BIOL 255 to complete projects.